th3nate/generator-ng-nategen/app/templates/skeleton/README.md

 Code Generators
 -------------

 Modules allow you to more explicitly separate parts of your application.
-Use the `yo jw-ng-gen:module my-module` command and specify a new subdirectory to place the module into.
+Use the `yo ng-nategen:module my-module` command and specify a new subdirectory to place the module into.
 Once you've created a module, running other subgenerators will now prompt you to select the module in which to place the new component.

 There are a set of subgenerators to initialize empty Angular components.
 Each of these generators will: